 We are in the midst of a bold, multi-year campaign to protect as many treasured natural places and as much critical habitat as possible before it’s too late.
 Stand for the Land, the most ambitious land conservation campaign in the Land Trust’s history aims to secure at least five new properties and significantly add to the over 1,400 acres already successfully protected by the Land Trust and its partners.
 Learn more about the campaign here.

 Are you a member?

 One of our primary responsibilities is to make sure that the conservation values of all easement properties and Land Trust-owned land are retained or improved.
 We take this obligation seriously, knowing that we have promised to do this work in perpetuity.
-Learn more about this work, support it financially, or join our volunteer team.
+Learn more about this work, or join our volunteer team.